Beta Israel: Attire

-Ethiopian Jewish men wore a white tunic and loose-fitting trousers akin to Breeches worn by Beta Israel men.
-After reaching the age of 13, boys cover their heads with a white head wrap, and married individuals wore a Tallit over their heads.
+Men wore a white tunic and loose-fitting trousers akin to Breeches.
+After reaching the age of 13, boys covered their heads with a white head wrap, and married individuals wore a Tallit over their heads.
 Wealthier individuals would wear a jacket resembling a Kaftan over this attire.

-Ethiopian Jewish women wore a white robes known as kemis, which was often embellished with floral patterns and other designs, along with a head covering.
+Women wore a white robes known as kemis, which was often embellished with floral patterns and other designs, along with a head covering.
 The prominence of white in their clothing is attributed to one of their many trades involving cotton weaving.